Equality, diversity and inclusion

 Video interview

 The video interview is a timed assessment, so we strongly encourage candidates with reasonable adjustments to get in touch with us at the earliest possible opportunity to ensure they are given extra time to complete this assessment.
 We provide extra time to read the questions, extra time to respond to the questions, and an additional opportunity to re-record your answer for all candidates who require reasonable adjustments.
 You can declare reasonable adjustments on your application form or email [email protected] at any point prior to the deadline for your interview.
-Please get in touch before you start the assessment as we may not be able to provide additional time in retrospect.
+Please get in touch before you start the assessment as we will not be able to provide additional time or adapted scoring in retrospect.

 If you have concerns about the accessibility of the video interview, please contact [email protected] and we will arrange an alternative mode of delivery for this assessment based on your requirements.